aliostad/SuperBenchmarker/README.md

  - index of the request (they can be out of order)
  - numeric value of the HTTP status code
  - time taken in millisecond
- - name and value of any parameter in the format of `<name>=<value>`.
+ - one column per each parameter in the format of `<name>=<value>`.
 These parameters include jsonCount or regex extraction (see below).
 By default, value of the parameter is truncated and capped to 50 characters.
-To prevent that, use flag `-c (--dontcap)`
+To prevent that, use flag `-C (--dontcap)`

 Sometimes you might be interested to save the whole response body.
 In this case, use flag `-z` to store responses in "responses" subfolder.
 If you would like to store in another folder, use `-w`: